SBUNetSys/UIWear_doc/UIWear_install.md

 ### 0) Prerequisites
 * **Make sure you have a backup of your Nexus 5 data**
-* Ensure you have USB Debugging enabled on your Nexus 5
+* Ensure you have USB Debugging enabled on your Nexus 5.
-* Make sure you have installed Android tools on your PC, i.e., adb, fastboot
+* Make sure you have installed Android tools on your PC, i.e., adb, fastboot.
-* Unlock the Nexus 5 by following these steps: https://www.androidpit.com/how-to-unlock-nexus-5-bootloader
+* Unlock the Nexus 5 by following these steps: https://www.androidpit.com/how-to-unlock-nexus-5-bootloader.

 ### 1) Download ROM files: